 You watch a video, and yes I know this is a picture of watching Dinosaur Train, but I don’t have a picture of them watching their lesson.
 Oh, and Superman saw the picture and said “Yes, that’s Batman, because (and he looks down at his shirt), I’m wearing a blue shirt.”
 The video lessons are very short, maybe 5 minutes.
 My boys usually will ask to watch the video again.
 Which to me is very amusing because he’s not doing anything really interesting, just telling you how to do the pages.
 But, they like the videos a lot.

 The workbook itself.
-It’s not super colorful, so if your kid needs lots of color, then this is probably not for you.
-For my kids I sometimes think having plain black and white is actually better and less distracting.
-As you can see on this page it’s a simple one to one matching and then finding the numeral that corresponds.
+It’s not super colorful, so if your kid needs lots of colors, then this is probably not for you.
+For my kids, I sometimes think having plain black and white is actually better and less distracting.
+As you can see on this page it’s a simple one-to-one matching and then finding the numeral that corresponds.

-1. A Cd of songs to help you master skip-counting, some addition tricks, and other stuff.
+- A Cd of songs to help you master skip-counting, some addition tricks, and other stuff.
 I go back and forth on the CD.
 On the one hand it’s got some useful songs, and I like that after each song he goes on to repeat the actual numbers involved.
 But, sometimes if you’re not paying attention because it’s kids singing it’s a little harder to understand.
 So, we’ll see how we like this long term.
+Future Ticia says, this was not worth it and we barely listen to it.

-2. Completer Set- that’s for the blocks.
+- Completer Set- that’s for the blocks.
 There’s another set of blocks you can buy for later years, and if you’re teaching more than 3 kids, I think is when they suggested it.
 I went ahead and bought it figuring if I don’t stay with this, they’re useful for pretty much any math we use.
 That, and my kids love to build with them.
 In case you can’t tell from the pictures.
+Totally worth buying.
+Especially if you have more than one kid using the blocks

 3. They encourage you to understand the concepts fully before you teach it to your kids, and so they have a lot of information in the teacher manuals.
 Including tricks for you to remember.